kpedneka/react-tw-components/README.md

 This library is under active development.
 It's my first contribution to open source, so I appreciate your patience as I iron out the bugs and design.
 I'm very open to contributors and working on new features.
 Keep in touch, happy hacking!

-#### For documentaton, please visit [the repository](https://github.com/kpedneka/react-tw-components) on GitHub and view DOCUMENTATION.md in the root directory
+#### For documentaton, please visit [the repository](https://github.com/kpedneka/react-tw-components) on GitHub and view DOCUMENTATION.md in the documentation directory

 ## Install